sky2107/Toolbox/docker/README.md

     sudo docker rmi image_id || imgae_name

-# Questions

-> Tags in docker
+> Tags

+1. -p => giving the ports to connect from outside
+2. -d => will not stop running
+3. --name => give container a name before building

+> Questions about tags

 1. -i
 2. -t
-3. -d => will not stop running
-4. --name => give container a name before building
-5. -p => giving the ports to connect from outside
+3. -m